3ahmnm-htlsbg/game-Worms-Lhelbok/README.md

 ### Project description:

-Game where worms can shoot each other with bazucas.
-Two player game, the task is to shoot at your enemies worm four times to win the game.
+Game where light bunnys can shoot each other with bows and arrows.
+Two player game, the task is to shoot at your enemy bunny four times to win the game.
+With the magic pumpkins you can receive extra points the first round.

 ### Development platform: